malike/malike.github.io/_posts/2015-12-21-Design-Thinking-Approach-For-Hobby-Robotic-Project.md

 redirect_from: "/Design-Thinking-Approach-For-Hobby-Robotic-Project/"
 ---

-I work at [DreamOval](http://dreamoval.com) and we were priviledged to be part of the [Stanford Seed](https://seed.stanford.edu/) training this year.
-One of the higlights of the training was **Design Thinking**.
+I work at [DreamOval](http://dreamoval.com) and we were privileged to be part of the [Stanford Seed](https://seed.stanford.edu/) training this year.
+One of the highlights of the training was **Design Thinking**.

 What is  [design thinking](https://dschool.stanford.edu/sandbox/groups/designresources/wiki/36873/attachments/74b3d/ModeGuideBOOTCAMP2010L.pdf)?.
 *(follow link)*

 I wanted to apply design thinking to a hobby project.
 A hardware one.
 It shouldn't be too simple.
 This automatically takes out the *hello world* of hardware projects,blinking LED, out of this.
-Definately not a *mars rover* too.
+Definitely not a *mars rover* too.
 So this is an *in-between kinda project*.
 But closer to the blinking LED.

 We are going to design,code,build a simple robot.
 But let me add that the real focus of this is not the project itself.
-But ***the processess involved in getting this done***.
+But ***the processes involved in getting this done***.

 It would be a 4-part *(maybe 5)* series.
 This is the first part of the series.